COVID-19 Legal Issue Directory

 As a result of changes to employment or illness due to COVID-19, we understand that it will be difficult for many households to make their rent payments in the coming months.
 Eviction lawsuits have been halted throughout California, unless the eviction case is necessary to protect public health and safety.
 This policy is in place until 90 days after Governor Newsom lifts the state of emergency.
 In San Francisco, most lawsuits that were filed prior to COVID-19 are on hold and are being delayed on a rolling basis.
 The San Francisco Sheriff’s Office is not performing lockouts until further notice.
 The San Francisco Housing Authority is also not seeking to evict tenants at this time, except for situations involving serious violence or health hazards.

 Mayor Breed has also ordered an Eviction Moratorium that gives San Francisco residents extra time to pay their rent if they have been financially impacted by COVID-19.
+The executive order regarding the eviction moratorium is set to expire on August 31—this means that no landlord can evict you for not paying rent that was/is due between March 13 and August 31.
+Your landlord cannot evict you until October 31.
 Please note that the rent you would normally owe will still become due at some point; if you have the ability to pay rent, you should.
 Please be aware that it is still illegal for landlords to change the locks or to use any other self-help methods.
 All other tenant protections still apply.
-Find more information on the San Francisco Eviction Moratorium here.
+Find more information on the San Francisco Eviction Moratorium here and take a look at the Mayor’s Rules and Regulations for Tenants and Landlords here.

 To qualify for protection under the San Francisco Eviction Moratorium, you must immediately notify your landlord (ideally in writing) that you cannot pay your rent because of COVID-19, no later than 30 days after your rent becomes due.
 See sample fillable letter linked here.
 You must do this for each month that your income is affected by COVID-19.
 You must also provide documentation that proves you are financially impacted by COVID-19, within 7 days of notifying your landlord that you cannot pay your rent.
 This documentation should be in the form of a separate letter from your employer (verifying one’s change in employment and citing COVID-19 as the reason for the change) or a separate letter from your doctor (verifying that you or a family member has been infected by COVID-19).
 A letter from you stating specific facts regarding why you cannot pay the rent will suffice if a document from your employer or doctor is not available.